 Strengths have endured as a focal point of career growth.
-Whitney Johnson speaks of our unsung “super-powers”, that can drive both career disruption and growth.
-Massive training organizations, have arisen to discuss how we might find our strengths.
-Psychologists speak of how we can augment organizational agility by matching contributor strengths with the needs of a specific role.
+Author Whitney Johnson, speaks of our unsung “super-powers” that can drive both career disruption and growth.
+Massive training organizations, have arisen and flourished, to discuss how we might find our strengths.
+We all seem to agree that strengths matter — and that their identification is vital.

 However, no amount of research, training or persuasion, can help us avoid the wasted energy and missed opportunities which occur because of one simple fact: As individuals, we may value strength identification, but respect for those same strengths does not always follow.
 The idea of strengths deeply resonates — but adopting an application mindset does not always follow.

 We tend to treat strength alignment, as if it were a luxury item — when in fact it functions like water.
 A fundamental.
 A basic.
 A necessity.
 Respecting our strengths is integral to building Core Stability.

 Normalizing the notion of strength alignment, and exploring methods to bring alignment front and center should become a priority.
 (Few things could sustain us career-wise, with as much power.)
 Yet “noise” persists while seeking to apply that “strength signal”.